opendata-swiss/ogd-handbook-wiki/pages/legal-notice.en.md

 Based on Article 13 of the Swiss Federal Constitution and the provisions of Swiss data protection legislation, everyone has the right to the protection of privacy, as well as to protection from misuse of their personal details.
-The authorities involved in the opendata.swiss portal comply with these provisions.
-Personal data is treated as strictly confidential on the opendata.swiss portal and is neither passed on nor sold to third parties.
+The authorities involved in the handbook.opendata.swiss comply with these provisions.
+Personal data is treated as strictly confidential on the handbook.opendata.swiss and is neither passed on nor sold to third parties.

 In close cooperation with our hosting providers, we make every effort to